JHermosillaD/ROS/README.md

 # Simple C navigation codes for robotics
-All codes were tested in the gazebo simulator using a turtlebot3
+All codes were tested in gazebo using ROS Kinetic Kame on a turtlebot3